dbeley/reddit_bestof/README.md

 - add records for each category
 - add gilded comments
 - improve datetime handling
-- add notifications to all users mentionned
+- notify all mentioned users